 - Wheelock, Arthur K., Jr. Flemish Paintings of the Seventeenth Century.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 2005: 166-174, color repro.

 - Harris, Neil.
 Capital Culture: J. Carter Brown, the National Gallery of Art, and the Reinvention of the Museum Experience.
-Chicago, 2013: 82.
+Chicago and London, 2013: 82.

 Work of Art